Myrmex/overview/cadmus.md

 >👉 The [graph under menu Models/Graph](https://cadmus.fusi-soft.com/#/models/graph) on the presentation site is a clear example of real-world reuse.

 As for data, also their _editors_ are modular: for each object model there is a corresponding editing UI, so the full editor is just built by aggregation, too.
+UI modularity goes even beyond the object level, so that a lot of shared UI widgets ("bricks") are reused across many object editors and projects.

 In addition, also _texts_ and all their _annotations_, whatever their complexity and overlap, are included in the same architecture.
 A text is just an object, put in a box like any other; and each type of annotation is another object too, put in the same box.
 So you have an object for each "layer" of annotations on top of the same base text, e.g. for critical apparatus, comments, orthographic deviations, ligatures, etc. Users must no more take care of manually marking up a text, which requires specific IT skills; nor to force its model in the cage of the constraints imposed by a specific serialization technology.
 Models are free to be designed in a more abstract way, taking care only about the knowledge domain they refer to.
 All what users must do is selecting the text they want to annotate, and clicking a button to get into the editor for the chosen annotation type.
 This will provide the full UI to cope with its specific model, just like for any other object: the composable editors can be as simple as a web form, or full-fledged web apps, or anything in between.